 FCA Glossary The glossary giving the meanings of the defined expressions used in the FCA Handbook as amended from time to time.
 FCA Handbook The FCA Handbook of Rules and Guidance, including COLL, as amended, updated or replaced from time to time.
-FCA Regulations The rules contained in the Collective Investment Schemes Sourcebook published by the FCA as part of their FCA Handbook made under the Financial Services and Markets Act 2000 which shall, for the avoidance of doubt, not include guidance or evidential requirements contained in the said sourcebook.
-FCA Rules The rules contained in COLL but, for the avoidance of doubt, not including guidance or evidential requirements contained in the COLL sourcebook.
+FCA Regulations The rules contained in the Collective Investment Schemes Sourcebook published by the FCA as part of the FCA Handbook made under the Financial Services and Markets Act 2000 which shall, for the avoidance of doubt, not include guidance or evidential requirements contained in the said sourcebook.
+FCA Rules The rules contained in COLL but, for the avoidance of doubt, not including guidance or evidential requirements contained in COLL.
 Financial Instrument As defined in the FCA Glossary.
-Freehold/Leasehold The owner of the property owns it outright including the land its built on/The owner holds the property but not the land, on expiry of the lease the ownership returns to the freeholder.
 Futures Futures are financial contracts obligating the buyer to purchase an asset or the seller to sell an asset, such as a physical commodity or a financial instrument, at a predetermined future date and price.
 Home State As defined in the FCA Glossary.
 Income Unit A unit, denominated in base currency, in the property of the Trust in respect of which income allocated thereto is distributed periodically to the holders thereof pursuant to the FCA Regulations net of any tax deducted or accounted for by the Trust.
 Interest Rates An interest rate is a percentage charged/earned on the total amount you borrow/save.
-International Tax Compliance Regulations the International Tax Compliance Regulations 2015 (SI 2015/878), as amended or re-enacted from time to time.
+International Tax Compliance Regulations The International Tax Compliance Regulations 2015 (SI 2015/878), as amended or re-enacted from time to time.
 Investment Manager James Hambro & Partners LLP, the Investment Manager for the Manager.
 Investment Grade / High Yield Refers to the credit quality of a bond (a loan to a company or government).
 Investment grade bonds have a higher rating as judged by a rating agency than high yield bonds and are thus judged to be less likely to default on their obligations to repay the loan and the interest on it.
 To compensate for the higher risk, high yield bonds pay a higher rate of interest than investment grade bonds.
 Investment Management Agreement The investment management agreement between the Manager and Investment Manager, as amended.